barumau/pandunia/suomi/pandunia-suomi.md

 a - luona (-lla, -ssa)
 a dure de - aikana (kuluessa)
-a jong - keskittyä (olla keskellä)
+a zong - keskittyä (olla keskellä)
 a ke - missä?
 a kon - yhdessä
 a korte - pian